mmallicoat/marshallmallicoat.com/content/land-acknowledgement.rst

 The `Canadian Association of University Teachers <https://www.caut.ca/>`__ (CAUT) has a published a `guide
 <https://www.caut.ca/content/guide-acknowledging-first-peoples-traditional-territory>`__
-on land acknowledgements for Canadian universities along with recommended text for the acknowledgements.
+on land acknowledgements for Canadian universities along with recommended text.

-The acknowledge for the University of Toronto (provided by the University itself) reads:
+The acknowledgement for the University of Toronto (provided by the University itself) reads:

     1/ We [I] would like to begin by acknowledging that the land on which we gather